iwein/herokupinger/README.md

 herokupinger
 ============

-IronWorker code that pings heroku apps periodically
+IronWorker code that pings heroku apps periodically.
+This is can be used to [keep your Heroku dynos alive for free](http://iweinfuld.posterous.com/loophole-to-keep-heroku-dynos-alive-for-free)